illinois-ceesd/mirgecom/doc/model/model.rst

 where ${E}^{\mathtt{chem}}$, and $W^{\mathtt{chem}}_{\alpha}$, are the chemical reaction source terms in the energy and species conservation equations, respectively.
-See :ref:`Chemistry` for more details on chemical reaction source terms, and :ref:`here<order2-rhs>` for details on the viscous 2nd order terms on the RHS.
+See :ref:`Chemistry` for more details on chemical reaction source terms, and :ref:`here<viscous-rhs>` for details on the 2nd order terms in the viscous RHS.

 .. _viscous-stress-tensor: